garvjoshi1111/garvjoshi1111/README.md

-## Garv Joshi: Code Jester 🎭
+## Garv 🤡

 ### A wannabe absurdist & an occasional human 🌟

 - 🤖 I write code.
-Sometimes it runs, sometimes it's behaves like my karma.
+Sometimes it runs, sometimes it behaves like my karma.
-- 🌮 Coffee-driven development advocate.
+- ☕️ Coffee-driven development advocate.
 - 🔍 Currently lost in my own repo.
 Send help or snacks.

 **Ping Me:**
 - If you wanna see Man vs. Machine & where the machine wins.

 **Status:**
-- 404: Life not found, but hey, my code compiles!

-**Fun Blunder:**
-- Told my IDE to find happiness.
-It's still searching...
+- 404: {/* eslint-disable */}